daviramosf/daviramosf/README.md

 📚 Studying Python

-💻 Studying systems analysis and development at UniFavip Wyden
+💻 Graduating in systems analysis and development at UniFavip Wyden

 🔄 Migrating from Front-End to Data Science